emmanueltouzery/cigale-timesheet/README.md

 If you're running linux and install the epiphany browser (gnome-web), the app will take advantage of it and start in its own window (web application mode).

+## Cabal sandbox

+If you wish to install it in a cabal sandbox, you'll need to be careful because the setup program wants to invoke `fay` to build the javascript, but if fay was built in the sandbox, you'll need to run commands like that before running `cabal install`:

+	export HASKELL_PACKAGE_SANDBOX=./.cabal-sandbox/x86_64-linux-ghc-7.6.3-packages.conf.d
+	export PATH=.cabal-sandbox/bin/:$PATH

 [Main view screenshot]: https://raw.github.com/wiki/emmanueltouzery/cigale-timesheet/main.png
 [Settings screenshot]: https://raw.github.com/wiki/emmanueltouzery/cigale-timesheet/settings.png
 [painful]: https://plus.google.com/108801936173059193561/posts/PE3TiGMkUx2